kubev2v/forklift-operator/docs/development.md

 # Purpose

-The following guide attempts to aid developers in working and testing Forklift operator changes using a Deployment.
-This is most time consuming option to test operators but also the safest.
-To learn more about testing an operator locally without a deployment see [here](https://sdk.operatorframework.io/docs/building-operators/ansible/tutorial/#1-run-locally-outside-the-cluster).
+The following guide attempts to aid developers in working and testing Forklift operator changes using a deployment within a cluster.
+This method is the safest and the most complete way to test operator changes.

+Alternatively, it is possible to test operators locally outside a cluster but is not covered in this guide, if you want to learn more about this see [here](https://sdk.operatorframework.io/docs/building-operators/ansible/tutorial/#1-run-locally-outside-the-cluster).

 ## Development environment setup